-Richard Allen is associate professor of earth and planetary sciences and associate director of UC Berkeley's Seismological Laboratory.
-His research focuses on natural disasters as well as the interpretation of earth structure using synthesized seismological techniques, the development of an earthquake alarm system, and assessment of natural hazard mitigation strategies in the US.
-He has also conducted research into verification of ...
+Richard Allen is professor of earth and planetary sciences and director of UC Berkeley's Seismological Laboratory.
+His research focuses on natural disasters as well as the interpretation of earth structure using synthesized seismological techniques, the development of an earthquake alarm system, and assessment of natural hazard mitigation strategies in the U.S. Allen has also conducted research into verification of the ...
 More >

 Professor of English Charles Altieri teaches graduate courses in 19th-century thought, Victorian literature, modern and contemporary English and American poetry, modern and classical literary theory, literature and the visual arts, and seminars on specific poets, theoretical problems, and interdisciplinary period studies.

 He teaches undergraduate classes on "great books," modern and contemporary literature, poetry and the ...
 More >

 A medical epidemiologist, Tomás Aragón heads the Center for Infectious Diseases and Emergency Readiness at UC Berkeley, which seeks to prepare public-health agencies and staff to detect, investigate and respond to microbial threats.

 Before coming to the campus’s School of Public Health, he directed Community Health Epidemiology and Disease Control at the San Francisco Department of Public Health, and served as deputy county ...
 More >